 I recently crashed my mountain bike, resulting in a broken leg.
 While I’ve been hobbled, this injury has given me pause for thought about what happens when we get hurt.
 What is the process we go through on the road to recovery and what physical and mental changes take place?
 What happens when we are forced to slow down?

-Physical impacts aside, we talked through the mental impact of injury which can be just as tough to tackle.
+Physical impacts aside, we talked through the mental impact of injury, which can be just as tough to tackle.
 Injuries test the essence of who we are.
-One minute we are cyclists, runners or surfers and, one accident later, this fundamental building block of our identity is taken away, leaving a gap which anxiety and vulnerability can easily fill.
+One minute we are cyclists, runners or surfers and, one accident later, this fundamental building block of our identity is taken away, leaving a gap that anxiety and vulnerability can easily fill.

 To navigate through these emotional states without falling off the rails, the key is to focus attention ahead, rather than looking back with regret.
 Mr Krause’s advice is to find a compelling goal, a future event or activity you really want to accomplish, and put it in the calendar with a big circle around the date.
 Next, with the help of your medical and rehab practitioners, set a series of realistic targets that will accumulate towards your physical recovery.
 Importantly, as you move toward your goal, reflect often on the progress that is being made.
 The patient who is frustrated by not being able to walk up a set of stairs this week has forgotten that they were unable to put weight on their foot just a few weeks before.

-Georgia Ridler, director and principal sport psychologist at SportPsychQLD, has over 15 years’ experience working with professional athletes and Olympians and shared her experience about coping with injury.
+Georgia Ridler, director and principal sport psychologist at SportPsychQLD, has over 15 years of experience working with professional athletes and Olympians and shared her experience about coping with injury.
 For her, finding the opportunity in the injury is key to a fast and fruitful recovery, but easier said than done.

 Ms Ridler reframes injuries as a beautiful opportunity to reflect; something we don’t often pause to do.
 She asks clients to consider the real purpose of the pastime or passion they are pursuing.
 People quickly identify the obvious and important physical health benefits of their sport but are slower to recognise the social interactions and relationships we get from being part of a community or tribe, which fulfils an important psychological need.